a4happy20/autoUnderwaterOutfit/README.md

   2. You can customize the delay to your needs by running "autoUnderwaterOutfit.py --delay".
   3. Switching underwater outfits now uses the same key as switching main outfits.
   4. Adds support for global version of RemoveUnderwaterCensorship.

+#### Update: 03/2024
+  1. Added a delay when entering the water for when the outfit will switch.
+Delay is counted in seconds.
+The default is 0.00.
+  2. If you want to set the delay you must use "autoUnderwaterOutfit.py --delay_start".
+  3. For the delay when leaving the water use "autoUnderwaterOutfit.py --delay_end" (default is 9.75).
+  5. Changed delay to count in seconds instead of frames.
+Should be more consistant no matter your fps.

 ##### How to Use:
   1. Place in the directory of the INI you want to adjust.